-As of the writing of this DataCamp review, there a total of 14 Career Tracks available, with three programming languages to choose from: R, Python, and SQL.
+As of the writing of this DataCamp review, there are a total of 14 Career Tracks available, with three programming languages to choose from: R, Python, and SQL.
 DataCamp’s Career Tracks consist of up to 30 individual courses and take between 45 to 115 hours to complete.
 They are designed to be the ultimate tool to help you land a job as a data wizard due to their complexity and comprehensiveness.
 However, are they all that they set out to be?

 Well, DataCamp’s Career Tracks certainly are an excellent deal.
 The selection of different courses is excellent, and a monthly Premium subscription gives you unlimited access to absolutely all of them.
-And, to sweeten the deal even more, DataCamp has some of the very best instructors on their team.
+And, to sweeten the deal even more, DataCamp has some of the very best instructors on its team.
 The DataCamp instructor roster is packed full of data scientists from companies such as Google, AT&T, and Cornell University.

 Alternative platforms for studying data science such as Udacity and Springboard also offer fantastic content.
-However, when you start to compare their price points it becomes evident that DataCamp wins by a longshot.
+However, when you start to compare their price points it becomes evident that DataCamp wins by a long shot.
 DataCamp Premium can be bought for around $30 a month and it gives you access to all of DataCamp’s Career and Skill Tracks.
-Springboard, on the other hand, asks for $7500 for a single Data Science course.
+Springboard, on the other hand, asks for $7,500 for a single Data Science course.

 In my opinion, DataCamp’s Career Tracks are one of the most cost-effective online training programs for learning data science with Python, R, or SQL.
 You really can’t go wrong with studying on DataCamp: worst-case scenario, you lose $30.